-Generally, upgrading was undertaken to improve flood protection and reduce maintenance costs.
-The height of the dyke was increased and brought to a uniform minimum design elevation.
-The crest of the dyke was widened and capped with gravel to a good driving surface for inspection and emergency vehicles.
-Dyke base widening improved stability and rock rip-rap provided riverside bank protection.
-Trees and brush were removed from the land side of the dyke.
+Under the flood control program, the existing dykes were upgraded to improve flood protection and reduce maintenance costs.
+In general the height of the dyke was increased and brought to the uniform minimum design elevation, the crest of the dyke was widened and capped with gravel to provide a good driving surface for inspection and emergency vehicles.
+The dyke was widened at the base to improve stability, new rock bank protection was installed, and trees and brush were cleared from the land side of the dyke.